powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/03-RunOnACloudServer.md

    pnpm setup
    source $HOME/.bashrc
    ```
+   Now follow the instructions of your Ubuntu server at the end of installation.

    #### 6. Install Powerhouse CLI 'globally' using PNPM, making it available for command-line use anywhere.
 Not just in the project directory locally.